Velyn-N/DisplayEntityTools/README.md

-# TextDisplayTools
+# DisplayEntityTools
-Small-footprint Paper Plugin for easier handling of Minecrafts TextDisplay Entities
+Small-footprint Paper Plugin for easier handling of Minecraft's Display-Entities